Government of Birmingham: Expansion

 Birmingham's boundaries were expanded at several times during the 19th and 20th centuries.

 Birmingham was incorporated as a municipal borough in 1838.
 The borough initially included the parishes of Birmingham and Edgbaston and part of the parish of Aston.
 In 1889, the municipal borough of Birmingham was reconstituted as a county borough.

 It was expanded in 1891 under the City of Birmingham Extension Order by adding Harborne from Staffordshire and Balsall Heath from Worcestershire, as well as Saltley, a further part of Aston parish.
 Quinton in Worcestershire was added in 1909.

-Greater Birmingham Act 1911
+Greater Birmingham Scheme 1911

 1911 saw a large expansion under the Greater Birmingham Scheme, with the addition of Aston Manor and Erdington from Warwickshire, Handsworth from Staffordshire, and Yardley Rural District and the greater part of King's Norton and Northfield from Worcestershire.
 Perry Barr in Staffordshire was added in 1928.
-In 1931, parts of the parishes of Minworth, Castle Bromwich, Sheldon and a tiny part of Solihull were added, including the area of Castle Vale, then known as Berwood.
+In 1931, parts of the parishes of Minworth (including the area of Castle Vale, then known as Berwood), Castle Bromwich, Sheldon and a tiny part of Solihull were added.

 Birmingham was reconstituted on 1 April 1974, under the Local Government Act 1972, as a metropolitan district, which covered both the former county borough of Birmingham, and the municipal borough of Sutton Coldfield.